Ms. Deborah R. McCarthy

 Google Classroom:

 Each student will also have access to my Google Classroom.
-I will periodically post assignments, Google Slides, and any video references used during class.
+I will periodically post assignments, Google Slides, and video references used during class.
 Students will be taught how to access my classroom during the first week of school.
-This is a tool that can also be used when students are absent or during class assignments.
+This tool can also be used when students are absent or during class assignments.
 Grades will not be correctly reflected on Google Classroom or Canvas; for appropriate grades, refer to Skyward.

 Grading: